 It’s been an incredibly busy year for us, and a very satisfying one!
-We added two full-time staff this year, and have employed a further 9 project staff.
-And we hope to continue to further our work on equity, inclusion and justice in 2022 with an expanded team!
+We had 3 full-time team members, 2 part time, and 11 project staff.
+We are grateful for all our team members and partners and how they help us to further our work on equity, inclusion and justice.

 Our clients this year in Ireland, the UK and Europe included:

 We are very excited to share our new report being launched today at City Hall Belfast.
 The report on Inequalities Experienced by Black, Asian, Minority Ethnic and Traveller Residents of Belfast, was commissioned by Belfast City Council with Belfast Health and Social Care Trust and the Public Health Agency NI.
 It is the first Council commissioned report of its kind in Belfast.
 Our research partners are ACSONI and POLCA.